Maria Bianca Cita

-Maria Bianca Cita (born 12 September 1924) is an Italian geologist and paleontologist.
+Maria Bianca Cita (12 September 1924 – 12 August 2024) was an Italian geologist and paleontologist.

+Biography

 She was born in Milan and graduated in geology from the University of Milan in 1946.
 She lectured there on micropaleontology, physical geography, engineering geology, geology and stratigraphy.
 In 1973, she became a full professor, teaching in turn micropaleontology, geology and marine geology.
 From 1982 to 1988, she was head of the earth sciences department at the University of Milan.